© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman period native settlement 750m north west of Carey Burn Bridge is a scheduled monument protected by Historic England under reference 1018440.
 View the official record →

-A Roman period native settlement is a site located approximately 750 metres north west of Carey Burn Bridge in Northumberland.
+Roman period native settlement 750m north west of Carey Burn Bridge is a scheduled ancient monument comprising the remains of a native British settlement dating to the Roman period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018440.

 Roman period native settlement 750m north west of Carey Burn Bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018440.